mattyv/ilp_for/README.md

 ## When to Use ILP

 ### Use ILP for: Early-exit and conditional operations
+(results may vary with compiler and standard lib implementation)

 | Operation | std | ILP | Speedup |
 |-----------|-----|-----|---------|